Skip to main content

 Splash and swim at Sandgate

 Located on the Sandgate Foreshore is the popular Sandgate Aquatic Centre.
 The facility features lap pools, a wading pool, play equipment, slides, a diving board, and a heated pool.
-There's a gym that includes rooms for yoga and Pilates.
+A gym includes rooms for yoga and Pilates.

 Swim in the sea at high tide near Decker Park, at the Brighton end of Flinders Parade.
 While it’s just a small section of beach, it’s enough to cool off or have fun making sandcastles.
 Moora Park, below the Shorncliffe cliffs, features calm waters and a sandy beach perfect for paddling.